 A sales team without proper sales management is a bit like an army without a general.
 They might be able to get the job done but it’s likely they’re not living up to their potential.
+Are they hitting their OTE?
 There is almost always untapped potential or correctable mistakes that would be spotted by a qualified fractional sales manager.

 Seasoned sales management can improve individual sales performance, help close deals, and have a positive impact on the sales team as whole.
 Unfortunately, early stage startup sales teams are often neglected.
 That’s why fractional sales management makes so much sense.
 You get the benefits of a professionally managed sales team, with fractional sales management.
 It’s a better fit for current startup sales team needs.